team2-df10/marketing/Readme.md

 ## Bussiness Understanding

-Credit score is an important metric for banks to rate the credit performance of their applicants.
-They use personal information and financial records of credit card applicants to predict whether these applicants will default in the future or not.
-From these predictions, the banks will then decide if they want to issue credit cards to these applicants or not.
-The banks are asking us to create an end-to-end pipeline to help them handle this problem.
-The original datasets and data dictionary can be found in [here](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction).
+A banking institution conducted campaigns to promote term deposits to its clients, primarily using telemarketing methods like direct phone calls.
+The target variable (y) indicates whether the client agreed ('yes') or declined ('no') to place a deposit after the campaign.

+The bank aims to identify the features or client statuses that lead to successful offers, making their campaigns more cost and time efficient.

 ## Problem Statements

-Financial institution is experiencing challenges in managing and analyzing its large volume of credit card applicant data.
-This makes it difficult to mitigate fraud from credit card applicant data.
+The bank seeks to increase the campaign's efficiency by targeting clients with a higher chance of accepting the deposit offer, using the features from the data.

 ## Goal
-To mitigate the possibility of fraud on credit card applicant, a data pipeline is created to facilitate data analysis and reporting application record.
+To understand the target audience for the campaign, a data pipeline is created to facilitate data analysis and reporting application record.

 ## Objective
 The objectives of this projects are described below:
-- Design and create end-to-end data pipeline with lambda architecture
-- Create a data warehouse that can integrate all the credit card applicant data from different sources and provide a single source of truth for the institution's analytics needs
-- Create a visualization dashboard to get insights from the data, which can be used for business decisions and reach goal from this project.
+-Design an end-to-end data pipeline with Lambda Architecture, providing the business intelligence/analyst team with the flexibility to choose between using batched data or real-time streamed data.
+This ensures efficient data processing and empowers timely decision-making.
+-Create an analytics dashboard to derive meaningful insights and assist the business intelligence/analyst team in making data-driven decisions.

 ## Data Pipeline
 ![image](https://user-images.githubusercontent.com/108534539/230115233-4fb03230-53f4-4e25-a70d-11cbd7beb4c8.png)